Glo Dollar and the benefits of stablecoins for charity

 We’re not going to be the ones on the ground making those donations.
 GiveDirectly does cash transfers in places of extreme poverty, and they've been doing it for several years, but our whole purpose is to build the scalable funding mechanism and will let GiveDirectly as the experts on the ground, showing big impact, getting money to the people who need it.
 Seth, you've dug into a lot of what GiveDirectly has done.
 Can you give a little context around their expertise?

 Seth:[00:20:02] GiveDirectly Is, in my opinion, an outstanding organization across the board.
 They are completely committed to what they call “unconditional cash transfers,” and what that means is, you get the money, end of story.
-This is opposed to conditional cash transfers, which is another branch of development economics.
+This is opposed to conditional cash transfers, which is another branch of economics.

 Conditional cash transfers would be like, we’ll give you $100 if you get your kids vaccinated.
 Those are great.
 GiveDirectly’s whole thing is the unconditionalness because they basically think that people deserve to control their own lives.
 You give someone money, and they will decide what to do with it, and that's the most dignity-preserving way to help people.